Smoothing Methods for Automatic Differentiation Across Conditional Branches: Conclusion

 \section{Conclusion}

 Although an evaluation of gradient estimators targeting a problem domain as broad as parameter synthesis must necessarily be limited in scope, we identify several trends in our results.

 The objective functions of the considered optimization problems are discontinuous and non-convex.
 Nevertheless, local search based on gradient descent consistently outperformed global search via a genetic algorithm or simulated annealing.
-Our results indicate that both for stochastic and non-stochastic problems, likely due to the combination of noisy estimates with Adam, the local search is able to escape local minima sufficiently to swiftly identify high-quality solutions.
+Our results indicate that both for stochastic and non-stochastic problems, the local search is able to escape local minima sufficiently to swiftly identify high-quality solutions, likely due to the combination of noisy estimates with Adam.
 Future work dedicated to more extensive benchmarking could consider more sophisticated global optimization methods such as recent trust region-based algorithms~\cite{shashaani2018astro} or metaheuristics~\cite{boussaid2013survey}.

-Each of the studied gradient estimators comes with its own tradeoffs.
+Each of the studied gradient estimators comes with tradeoffs.
 The estimators that combine smooth interpretation and automatic differentiation (DGSI) incur a substantial cost in execution time, depending on the state restriction strategy and the number of control flow paths carried along.
 Notably, we saw that even if the fundamental approximations made by smooth interpretation were lifted, the need to combine or discard intermediate state severely impacts the gradient fidelity.
 Accordingly, DGSI excels at problems with only limited branching or where the effects of branches are relatively constrained, i.e., non-chaotic problems.
 Future efforts to improve the gradient estimation via smooth interpretation should thus focus on robust state restriction strategies.

 Our proposed estimator using automatic differentiation and Monte Carlo sampling (DGO) is vastly less computationally expensive and avoids the various approximations made in smooth interpretation.
 A key limitation is the need to obtain a sufficient number of samples at each branch, which may require many replications in the presence of deeply nested branches.
 In the considered problems, where nested branching could be reformulated into sequential branching, the fidelity of DGO was always among the best of the considered estimators.
 DGO's combination with Adam provided competitive convergence behavior for all problems, vastly outperforming its closest competitor in our highest-dimensional problem.
 Our tool DiscoGrad offers an efficient implementation of DGSI and DGO to automate the estimations via DGSI and DGO for programs written in \cpp.